lakmalnd/Vec2Instance/README.md

 # Vec2Instance - Parameterization for Deep Instance Segmentation

-This repository provides an implementation of Vec2Instance over the SpaceNet challenge AOI 2 (Vegas) building footprint dataset.
-And this is published in [arXiv](#).
+This repository provides an implementation of Vec2Instance over the SpaceNet challenge AOI 2 (Vegas) building footprint dataset. [click here to access the arXiv paper](#).

 ### Introduction